sumantballi/Virtual-Tungsten-Fatigue/README.md

 Data-driven pores: Swap synthetic pore stats with XCT-derived distributions.

+## References & Background

+1. **Murakami, Y.** *Metal Fatigue: Effects of Small Defects and Nonmetallic Inclusions.* 2nd ed., Elsevier, 2019.
+   *Why cited:* Canonical √area approach and surface vs. subsurface treatment—used to map pores to initial crack size \(a_0\).

+2. **Kitagawa, H.; Takahashi, S.** “Applicability of Fracture Mechanics to Very Small Cracks or Cracks in the Early Stage.”
+In *Proceedings of the 2nd International Conference on Mechanical Behavior of Materials*, 1976.
+   *Why cited:* Foundation of the Kitagawa–Takahashi diagram you use for allowable stress vs. defect size.

+3. **El Haddad, M. H.; Topper, T. H.; Smith, K. N.** “Prediction of Nonpropagating Cracks.” *Engineering Fracture Mechanics*, 1980.
+   *Why cited:* Classic short-crack/Kitagawa–El-Haddad bridging concept that underpins your threshold-to-long-crack blending.

+4. **Sanaei, N.; Fatemi, A.** “Defects in Additive Manufactured Metals and Their Effect on Fatigue Performance: A State-of-the-Art Review.” *Progress in Materials Science*, 2021.
+   *Why cited:* Comprehensive AM-fatigue review—supports your assumptions on defect types, surface finishing (100–300 µm removal), and scatter drivers.

 Load cases: Add mean stress (R-ratio) effects and multiaxial surrogates.

 Reliability: Fit parametric life distributions (Weibull/Lognormal) for design allowables.